Retail Fraud Attorneys in Michigan

 Retail fraud, commonly referred to as shoplifting, is a serious crime in Michigan.
 Shoplifting is the stealing of property from a store during regular business hours.
-An accusation of retail fraud, shoplifting or theft is very serious and potentially very embarrassing.
-Stealing from another is puts into question a person’s honesty and integrity, which are very important principles to maintain.
-Further, allegations of theft, retail fraud or other crimes of dishonesty can be easily mischaracterized, or misjudged.
-Therefore it is very important that charges of theft and retail fraud are properly handled and litigated in court to ensure the best results.
+An accusation of retail fraud, shoplifting, or theft is very serious and potentially very embarrassing.
+Stealing from another puts into question a person’s honesty and integrity, which are very important principles to maintain.
+Further, allegations of theft, retail fraud, or other crimes of dishonesty can be easily mischaracterized or misjudged.
+Therefore, it is very important that charges of theft and retail fraud are properly handled and litigated in court to ensure the best results.

-There are several types and actions that can be considered retail fraud:
+There are several actions that can be considered retail fraud:

 - Concealing or taking property from a store offered for sale without paying for it

 - Assisting another in taking property offered for sale with the intent not to pay for it

 - Engaging in acts to take property for less money than was offered for sale.
 Includes activities like switching price tags.

 - Utilizing employees to assist in taking property offered for sale with the intent to keep it without paying full price

 - Fraudulently using gift cards, fictitious refunds, or store credit

 Other types of theft crimes include:

 - Larceny in value over $20,000